 Interest rates can be structured and charged in different ways depending on the bank and the product.
 This guide will explain how interest rates work so you can compare products and find the right one for you.

-First, what does p.a. mean?
+What does interest p.a. mean?

 You see “p.a.” after the percentage symbol in an interest rate.
 It stands for “per annum” and means the rate is an annual rate.
 With financial products, annual interest is calculated regularly (usually daily) as you make regular repayments to a loan or put more money into your savings account.